awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

    If you use an account other than the master user account, make sure to create several objects from the master account for the account that you use\.
 For more information, see [Migrating an Amazon RDS for PostgreSQL database without using the master user account](#CHAP_Source.PostgreSQL.RDSPostgreSQL.NonMasterUser)\.

-1. Set the `rds.logical_replication` parameter in your DB parameter group to 1\.
+1. Set the `rds.logical_replication` parameter in your DB CLUSTER parameter group to 1\.
 This static parameter requires a reboot of the DB instance to take effect\.
 As part of applying this parameter, AWS DMS sets the `wal_level`, `max_wal_senders`, `max_replication_slots`, and `max_connections` parameters\.
 These parameter changes can increase write ahead log \(WAL\) generation, so only set `rds.logical_replication` when you use logical replication slots\.

 1. Set the `wal_sender_timeout` parameter to 0, as a best practice\.
 Setting this parameter to 0 prevents PostgreSQL from terminating replication connections that are inactive longer than the specified timeout\.
 When AWS DMS migrates data, replication connections need to be able to last longer than the specified timeout\.

 ### Migrating an Amazon RDS for PostgreSQL database without using the master user account<a name="CHAP_Source.PostgreSQL.RDSPostgreSQL.NonMasterUser"></a>

-IIn some cases, you might not use the master user account for the Amazon RDS PostgreSQL DB instance that you are using as a source\.
+In some cases, you might not use the master user account for the Amazon RDS PostgreSQL DB instance that you are using as a source\.
 In these cases, you create several objects to capture data definition language \(DDL\) events\.
 You create these objects in the account other than the master account and then create a trigger in the master user account\.

 **Note**
 If you set the `captureDDLs` extra connection attribute to *N* on the source endpoint, you don't have to create the following table and trigger on the source database\.